 AB 1215: Protects civil liberties by banning law enforcement agencies and officials from using, installing, or activating facial recognition and biometric scanners in body cameras.

-AB 1311: Helps local small businesses by allowing them to transfer liquor licenses received under previous Ting legislation to new location within same census tract.
+AB 1311: Helps local small businesses by allowing them to transfer liquor licenses received under previous Ting legislation to new location within same neighborhood.

 AB 1356: Requires local jurisdictions where voters supported Proposition 64 to adopt licensing structures for legal cannabis retail outlets.

-AB 1360: Establishes basic food safety standards for grocery delivery drivers who are working through an online food delivery platform; requires them to obtain a food handler card so operations would be consistent with safety requirements imposed on brick and mortar grocery stores.
+AB 1360: Establishes basic food safety standards for grocery delivery services, consistent with safety requirements imposed on brick and mortar grocery stores.

-AB 1486: Gives affordable housing projects the first right of refusal to build on public surplus land, both local and state.
+AB 1486: Requires publicly-owned land to be declared surplus before it can be disposed of and gives affordable housing projects the first right of refusal to build on both local and state public surplus lands.

 AB 1493: Permits the subject of a Gun Violence Restraining Order (GVRO) to submit a court form stating they will willingly relinquish their firearms and will not be contesting the order.